 Education and Diversity in Astronomy and Astrophysics

 The centerpiece of VIDA's educational efforts is the Fisk-Vanderbilt Masters-to-PhD Bridge Program.
 The aim of the Bridge program is to give students with undergraduate science or engineering degrees the preparation needed to earn a PhD in astronomy, physics, materials science, or biology.
 By completing a MS degree under the guidance of caring faculty mentors, students develop the strong academic foundation, research skills, and one-on-one mentoring relationships that will foster a successful transition to the PhD.
 The program is flexible and individualized to the goals and needs of each student.
 Courses are selected to address gaps in undergraduate preparation, and research experiences are provided that allow students to develop—and to demonstrate—their full scientific talent and potential.
-Since 2004, the program has attracted 35 students, 32 of them underrepresented minorities (60% female), with a retention rate of 92%.
-In 2010-11, Vanderbilt will achieve the distinction of becoming the top research university to award PhDs to minorities in physics and astronomy.
-Already, Fisk has become the top producer of Black U.S. recipients of the MS degree in physics.
+Since 2004, the program has attracted 80 students, 90% of them underrepresented minorities (50% female), with a retention rate to the PhD of over 80%.
+Vanderbilt has achieved the distinction of becoming the top research university to award PhDs to minorities in astronomy, materials science, and physics, and Fisk has become the top producer of Black U.S. recipients of the MS degree in physics.
 A poster summarizing the program and its participants is available here.

 Bridge Program Facts & Figures

 - In 2006, U.S. institutions awarded to Black U.S. citizens just 12 PhDs in physics (out of 637 U.S. citizen PhDs; 1.9%) [data from NSF WebCASPAR].
 The average per PhD-granting institution in the U.S. is 1 minority PhD in biology, physics, materials science, and astronomy every 2, 5, 9, and 13 years, respectively.